 I have discussed on many occasions the importance of positive relationships when working with young people.
 I work with vulnerable student groups, mainly autistic young people, and those who communicate and see the world differently.
 This relationship dynamic can shape their view of adult to adult and adult to child interactions for their entire lives.

-The terminology used for an intense episode of challenging behaviour that may be displayed by Autistic children and young people with learning difficulties can vary wildly according to the ethos and values of those witnessing it.
-An accepted term seems to be Meltdown (but please correct me if I’m wrong).
-At school we have worked hard
+Overwhelmed and Stressed The terminology used for an intense episode of challenging behaviour that may be displayed by Autistic children and young people with learning difficulties can vary wildly according to the ethos and values of those witnessing it.
+An accepted term seems to be Meltdown (but please correct me if I'm wrong).
+At school we… Continue reading Autism: What is a Meltdown?

+Tips for managing your emotions.
+Challenging Behaviour: Managing your emotions.
 Part of my current role involves training the new PBS instructors for the county special schools.
-This is a great opportunity to ensure a consistent approach between schools but also to learn from and share experiences with a range of really positive and passionate educators from across Kent.
-One of the benefits of conducting training
+This is a great opportunity to ensure a consistent approach and ethos towards challenging behaviour between schools.
+It is also a chance to collaborate and learn from the shared… Continue reading Behaviour: Tips for Managing your emotions.

 When faced with displays of behaviour that challenge most schools resort to sanctions and consequences.
 For some this may work.
-If you work with Young people with a special educational need, mental health issues, or those experiencing that most troubling of all childhood issues – Puberty; need you to raise your game and think beyond
+If you work with Young people with a special educational need, mental health issues, or those experiencing that most troubling of all childhood issues - Puberty; need you to raise your game and think beyond… Continue reading Challenging Behaviour: 5 reasons your strategies aren’t working.